albar965/littlenavmap-manual/src/en/MENUS.rst

 X-Plane directory if you would like to use the flight plan in the X-Plane GPS, the G1000 or the FMS.

-**Always save a copy of the flight plan in the default PLN format to be able to reload all information.
-Writing to and reading from other formats like X-Plane PLN might result in information loss.**

 .. _save-flight-plan-as-fgfp:

 |Save Flight Plan as FlightGear FGFP| Save Flight Plan as FlightGear FGFP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-FlightPlan format which can be loaded into the RouteManager of the free flight simulator `FlightGear <http://www.flightgear.org>`__.
+Flightplan format which can be loaded into the RouteManager of the free flight simulator `FlightGear <http://www.flightgear.org>`__.

 *Little Navmap* can read and write this format.

-A warning dialog will be shown with the warning above when saving.
+A deactivateable warning dialog will be shown when saving.

 See :doc:`FLIGHTPLANFMT` for more information on limitations.